 Start your value-adding research by answering these questions:

 Does the piece have a manufacturer or maker’s mark or signature?
-Be sure not to overlook a mark that might have provide valuable clues about the piece's origin.
+Be sure not to overlook a mark that might provide valuable clues about the piece's origin.

 Is there a way to identify an associated pattern or style?
 Use reference books from your local library, online pattern guides, and even china matching services to learn more about your china, crystal, and silver.
 Knowing the pattern makes researching the value a lot easier.